Temporal Aggregation for Land-Use Change

 valid_counts = stack["valid_mask"].sum(dim="time")

-masked_reflectance = stack["reflectance"].where(stack["valid_mask"] == 1)
+masked = stack["reflectance"].where(stack["valid_mask"] == 1)

-low_confidence_mask = valid_counts < threshold
+low_conf = valid_counts < threshold

-fallback_triggered = True
+fallback_triggered = n_low > 0

 if fallback == "carry_forward":

-composite = composite.where(~low_confidence_mask, last_valid)
+composite = composite.where(~low_conf, masked.isel(time=-1))

 elif fallback == "interpolate":

-composite = composite.where(~low_confidence_mask, masked_reflectance.interpolate_na(dim="time"))
+composite = composite.where(

 else:

-raise ValueError(f"Unsupported fallback mode: {fallback}")
+raise ValueError(f"unsupported fallback mode: {fallback}")

 compliance_meta = {